raymondbutcher/pretf/docs/comparisons.md

 Wrappers written in Bash or Make seem to have some or all of these problems:

 1. Have unclear or unobvious command line arguments.
     * Which environment and which account?
-How many possibile places can this code be deployed to?
+How many possible places can this code be deployed to?
 Do I need to read the documentation or source code to figure this out?
     * The user can make a mistake.
 2. Restricted subset of Terraform CLI commands, making it hard to run unsupported commands.
     * E.g. `terraform state mv` not supported, so the user has to figure out how to run that command without losing things that the wrapper was doing such as configuring the backend and passing parameters.